jefflau/jefflau.net/src/pages/links/links.md

 ### Books

+* [Front-end Handbook](https://frontendmasters.com/books/front-end-handbook/) - Excellent resource to find more resources on how to learn front-end
 * [Eloquent Javascript](http://eloquentjavascript.net/) - Fantastic free introduction to Javascript
 * [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS) - 6 books to deep dive in JS.
 All Free.
 * [Javascript The Good Parts](http://shop.oreilly.com/product/9780596517748.do) - The Godfather of JS showing you the subset of JS that matter